 - If it is heated above 393 K, it forms anhydrite, also known as ‘dead burnt plaster’, which will again form gypsum on mixing with water.

-- It is used in building industries, for the construction of false ceilings, as plasters, etc.
+- It is used in building industries, for the construction of false ceilings, like plasters, etc.

 - In art, it is used for making statues and burial sites.